 Septic Services in Taylor, TX

-Taylor has transformed from a quiet railroad town of about 16,000 into one of the fastest-growing areas in Central Texas, with a projected population of nearly 18,000 by 2026 (U.S. Census Bureau).
+Taylor has transformed from a quiet railroad town into one of the fastest-growing areas in Central Texas.
 The Samsung semiconductor plant, announced in 2021 and now operational, brought thousands of jobs and triggered a housing boom across East Williamson County.
 That growth puts pressure on infrastructure, including septic systems.
-The EPA estimates that roughly 21% of U.S. households rely on septic, and in Taylor's expanding outskirts, that percentage is even higher.
 New subdivisions are going in where the soil was never tested for wastewater absorption, and longtime residents on older systems suddenly have neighbors whose runoff affects drainage patterns.

 The city sits squarely on Blackland Prairie, which means clay.
 Heavy, expansive, slow-draining clay.
 This soil type creates specific challenges for septic systems that providers familiar with the Taylor area understand well.